Hannah-RS/planetesimal-magnetic-history/README.md

 If you use this model please cite Sanderson et. al. 2025.

 ## Issues
-If you have any questions about the code please email hannah.sanderson"at"earth.ox.ac.uk.
+If you have any questions about the code please email hannah.sanderson"at"geo.uio.no.
 If there are any issues or bugs in the code please raise an [issue](https://github.com/Hannah-RS/learning-model/issues)

 ## References